GMDT PROJECT LEAD: Dai Richards

-1. Keep Britain Tidy (KBT) – Morpeth Litter Group (MLG)
+1. GMDT’s Partnership with Keep Britain Tidy’s (KBT) – Morpeth Litter Group (MLG) led by our KBT Ambassador Dai Richards

 GMDT and other local volunteer groups (eg. Morpeth Lions, Rotary) work in partnership actively supporting the regular community activities, with the widespread individual ‘Adopt a Street’ initiative particularly significant.

 In the past years MLG have worked closely with GMDT Environment Director in the production of End of Year reports, see below 2020 GMDT Litter Report and 2021 GMDT Litter Report, using these reports engagement with Morpeth Town Council and NCC Environment teams we have endeavoured to make improvements to the methods in which litter is captured.
+There has been no dialogue between County/Town Councils with MLG since 2021.

 2021 can be read and downloaded at the bottom of this web page – available in 2 versions / 12 page concise summary or full.